IBE160/SG-Nettgrupp1/.bmad-ephemeral/stories/1-1-basic-project-infrastructure-setup.md

 - **2025-11-20:** Verified `.gitignore` exists and contains the required rules for `node_modules` and `.env` files.
 - **2025-11-20:** Staged and committed initial project structure and ATDD artifacts.
 Task 1 is complete.
 - **2025-11-20:** Created `.github/workflows/test.yaml` with lint, test, and build jobs.
 Task 2 is complete.
+- **2025-11-20:** User has confirmed manual Vercel configuration is complete.
+- **2025-11-20:** User has confirmed the GitHub repository is connected to Vercel.

 ---